airbnb/chronon/docs/Online Offline Consistency.md

 For a join with 1000 features, this comes to 118 KB per day of data.
 For 100 features, it is 12 KB.
 For a three-month range, it will be 9 MB and 0.9 MB respectively.

-Which is to say that displaying 10,000 metrics at one time is the breaking current breaking point of the design.
+Which is to say that displaying 10,000 metrics at one time is the current breaking point of the design.

 ## Future work